prncevince/konoha-template/README.md

 - `git branch -D master`
 - `git branch -m master`

+### Create gh-pages branch

+This is the branch that GitHub uses to server the website.

+- `git checkout -b gh-pages`

 ### Break gitlink in gh-pages branch

 Originally, this template was created to work with a theme stored within a private repo.
 Thus, breaking the gitlink is only necessary if your theme is stored in a private repo.

 A git submodule needs a "gitlink" to work correctly.